OpenSlides/openslides-backend/docs/presenters/get_user_related_models.md

 The result is a dictionary whose keys are the `user_ids`.
 The values are threefolded: `organization_management_level` contains the OML of the user.
 The two other values are arrays, one for the `committees` and one for the `meetings`.
 If a user is no member of any committee, then the `committees` array is empty and omitted.
 The same applies to the `meetings` array.
 If a meeting has `locked_from_inside` set to true, `is_locked` will be true and `motion_submitter_ids`, `assignment_candidate_ids` and `speaker_ids`, `locked_out` will be left out for this meeting, unless the calling user is in the meeting himself.

-To make the distinction clear: `is_locked` denominates that the entire meeting has been locked from inside, `locked_out` means that only the user has been locked from the meeting.
+To make the distinction clear: `is_locked` denominates that the entire meeting has been locked from inside, `locked_out` means that only the user has been locked out of the meeting.

 Every committee is given by its name and id as well as the CML of the user (given by the `user_id`).
 Every meeting is given by its name, its id and its `is_active_in_organization_id` (to indicate if the meeting is archived).